-Vegetables fruits and berries name.
-All fruits and berries in English.
+Vegetables, fruits and berries name.
+All fruits and berries are in English.
 Fruit plants - guests of Russian lands

-In botany in Russian, instead of the word "fruit", the term "fruit" is used, denoting any plant organ containing seeds, formed from the ovary of a flower, regardless of edibility.
+In Russian botany, instead of the word “fruit,” the term “fruit” is used, denoting any plant organ containing seeds, formed from the ovary of a flower, regardless of edibility.
 Among the fruits, the following varieties are often distinguished:

 Fruit from juicy pulp with seeds (cucumbers, oranges, melons, apples)

-Fruits from juicy pulp with one large central bone (cherries, plums, peaches)
+Fruits made of juicy pulp with one large central stone (cherries, plums, peaches)

 Dry fruits (nuts, beans, peas)